 It’s hard to imagine a holiday, such as Thanksgiving and Christmas, without turkey.
 It’s an important food throughout certain times of the year.
-Whether you’re a dieter or just curious about what you’ve been eating, here are 9 nutrition facts about turkey!
+Whether you’re a dieter or just curious about what you’ve been eating, here are 9 facts about turkey nutrition…

-85 grams of roasted turkey breast that is not enhanced contains 135 calories, 3.26 g of fat, 24.70 g of protein and 0 g of carbohydrates.
+85 grams of roasted turkey breast that is not enhanced contains 135 calories, 3.26 g of fat, 24.70 g of protein and 0 grams of carbohydrates.

 In comparison, there are 173 calories, 5.13 g of fat, 23.55 g of protein and 0 g of carbohydrate in the same 85 grams of dark roasted turkey meat.

 Turkey is also comprised of Vitamins B6 and B12, along with niacin, zinc, choline and selenium.

 More vitamins and minerals can be found more on the dark meat of the turkey.
 In addition, they also contain more calories and fat.

 Depending on the turkey you eat, you can increase your sodium intake for the day.
 Some brands of turkey are much higher in sodium than others.

 Turkey also contains an amino acid known as tryptophan.
 This is referred to as the reason why people usually want to nap after a large Thanksgiving dinner.
 However, it was proven that turkey does not contain high enough tryptophan to cause sleepiness.
 In fact, tryptophan can be found in all kinds of meat.